Custom campaign tracking

 • If you change the type custom/predefined, it will also reset the type and default.

-• If you update the list of the predefined values, it will update the list of predefined values which are offered to be selected from in the settings.
+• If you update the list of predefined values, it will update the list of predefined values that are offered to be selected from in the settings.

 • If the initially selected value is removed from the list, the select box is set to a default value or “not set”.